sequence-sh/TSKConnector/README.md

-# Sequence® Connector for The Sleuth Kit®
+# Sequence Connector for The Sleuth Kit®

 [Sequence®](https://sequence.sh) is a collection of libraries for automation of cross-application e-discovery and forensic workflows.